Spring 2014 Data and Technology

 Location: Peters Education Auditorium

-Himalaya Song is co-sponsored event involving CineCulture and the Department of Art and Design.
-It is an experimental film with live narration and music, offering viewers a unique experience involving the convergence of film, new media technologies and live musical performance.
+Himalaya Song is an experimental film with live narration and music, offering viewers a unique experience involving the convergence of film, new media technologies and live musical performance.
 This hybrid narrative multimedia performance uses storytelling, new media, and digital technology to examine the Himalayas as they undergo major environmental and ecological change.

 The story follows the journey of a fictional character, a geologist named Anya, as she goes on a search for her mother in the Himalayan mountains.
 During her journey, she comes across various intersections of climate science as well as Hindu and Buddhist approaches to nature.
 Her journey, while set in the year 2050, is based on documentary and factual research about the water crisis and climate change in the Himalayas and draws on mythological narratives from the region.